Overview

 Indigenous peoples

 Indigenous peoples is a collective name for the original peoples of North America and their descendants.
 Often, Aboriginal peoples is also used (Government of Canada).
 The Indigenous population in Ontario increased fivefold from 1986–2021.
 They represented 2.9% of the total Ontario population in 2021.
-The large growth in Indigenous population during this period is due to a relatively high natural growth and an increase in people voluntarily self-identifying as First Nations, Inuit or Métis.
+The large growth in Indigenous population during this period was due to a relatively high natural growth and an increase in people voluntarily self-identifying as First Nations, Inuit or Métis.

-As shown in Table 5, the Ontario rural Indigenous population has grown by more than four times between 1986 and 2021, from 39,855 people in 1986 (1.4% of the rural population) to 184,905 in 2021 (7.5% of the rural population).
+As shown in Table 5, the Ontario rural Indigenous population has grown by more than 4 times between 1986 and 2021, from 39,855 people in 1986 (1.4% of the rural population) to 184,905 in 2021 (7.5% of the rural population).

 Table 5.
 Rural and urban Ontario Indigenous population by census year